arizona

 The audit covers both regular ballots and early (mail) ballots, but not provisional and conditional provisional ballots.

-For the precinct hand count, the officer in charge of elections must conduct a hand count of regular ballots from at least 2% of the precincts (or vote centers), or 2 precincts/vote centers, whichever is greater.
+For the precinct hand count, the officer in charge of elections must conduct a hand count of regular ballots from at least 2% of the precincts (or vote centers), or two precincts/vote centers, whichever is greater.
 Provisional and conditional provisional ballots are not included in the hand count.
 In a presidential preference election (PPE), the sample includes 2% of the polling places or vote centers, with no minimum.

 Transparency

-Members of the general public may view the central count facility activities from the public viewing area.
+The audit statute only explicitly mentions the observation of the hand count audit by party representatives.
 In addition, political party observers may bring their own video equipment to record the audit.
-Further, the unofficial vote totals from all precincts shall be made public before selecting the precincts to be hand counted, and Arizona Rev. Stat. §16-602 (I) requires that the results of the hand counts be made publicly available on the Secretary of State’s website.
-See also, Arizona Election Procedure Manual.
+Arizona Rev. Stat. § 16-602(B).
+Further, the unofficial vote totals from all precincts must be made public before selecting the precincts to be hand counted, and Arizona Rev. Stat. § 16-602(I) requires that the results of the hand counts be made publicly available on the Secretary of State’s website.
+See also Arizona Election Procedure Manual.

 Audit Counting Method